 VA observes that while many of the public comments received in response to AQ42 predicted a contraction of the cash-out refinance loan market due to increased regulatory requirements, VA's data do not reflect such concerns.
 For cash-out and other non-IRRRL refinance loans, volume contracted from 160,051 in FY 2018 to 145,188 in FY 2019.
-However, this downward trend did not continue, as VA guaranteed 156,330 of such refinance loans during FY 2020 and 69,723 cash-out loans during the first two quarters of FY 2021.
-See the table below.
+However, this downward trend did not continue, as VA guaranteed 156,330 of such refinance loans during FY 2020 and 165,871 cash-out loans during FY 2021.
+Cash-out refinance volume has increased significantly during the first half of FY 2022, with 102,381 loans guaranteed through February 2022.
+This trend represents an increase of over 86% fiscal year-over-year.
+Table 1 below describes the trend in VA-Cash-Out and Other Non-IRRRL Refinance Loans since FY 2015.